woochi/sensic/README.md

 ## Testing

-The project uses [Karma](https://karma-runner.github.io/) test runner for running tests written with the [Jasmine](https://jasmine.github.io/) test framework.
+The project uses [Mocha](https://github.com/mochajs/mocha) test runner for running tests and additionally the [Chai](http://chaijs.com/) expectation library for writing expectations.
 The test runner automatically watches test files with the naming format `*.spec.js`.
 To continuously run tests on file changes, use:

 ```
 yarn test:watch